VinceWilliamsDev/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+    - A token is used to carry some amount of metadata.
+We have used tokens in class to represent that a user is authenticated.
+Tokens can be used to carry other bits of metadata as well.
+They are usually encoded with some form of validation code like an hmac to maintain its integrity and authenticity.
 - [ ] What steps can you take in your web apps to keep your data secure?
+    - There are tons of ways to keep data secure in a web app.
+Even more ways to mess it up.
+One good way to keep your data secure is to use encrypted http (https) for data transfer.
+Another is to require users to be authenticated in the app before they can view sensitive data via protected routes.
 - [ ] Describe how web servers work.
+    - Web servers are machines and the code they run which allows access to resources via the HTTP protocol.
+Servers are reachable by clients either by IP addresses or domain names which are resolved to IP addresses via the Domain Name System.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    CRUD stands for create, read, update, and delete. create - post
+    read - get
+    update - put
+    delete - delete

 ## Project Set Up